InnPatron/Popstcl/README.md

 ...And more!

 ## Versioning
-Currently, releases follow semver for the Popstcl library.
+Currently, releases follow semver for popstcl-core.

 ## License
 Released under the [MIT License](https://opensource.org/licenses/MIT) (See LICENSE-MIT).
 Good luck using this for any commercial projects :|